MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/4-Lesson-Software-Development-Life-Cycle.md

 ### Software Test Document

 A software test document serves as a way to track how the program has been tested.
-A software test plan is typically very detailed and contains a lot of components, but yours will not need to be as detailed as they usually are.
+A software test plan is typically very detailed and contains a lot of components, but yours will not need to be as detailed.

 For the Culminating Task, you will include the following in your software test plan.
-You may use this template, or create your own.
+You may use [this template](https://docs.google.com/spreadsheets/d/1jHs8G6D7O6tnEEVtMIYRVE5CS77fgDW2o-mhEr5ZUS4/edit?usp=sharing), or create your own.
 * Blackbox tests (i.e. tests that ignore the internal implementation).
 * Whitebox tests (i.e. tests that are specific to the internal implementation).
 * Bugs and issues encountered, and how and when they were fixed.